FY2022

 workshop

-The Kyoto Student Public Relations Department conducts training aimed at improving the skills of PR staff.
+The Kyoto Student Public Relations Department conducts training aimed at improving the skills of public relations staff.

 Workshop 1